openstack/releases/doc/source/stein/schedule.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Election week for Project team leads (where an election must be held to determine the winner).
-Refer to the `Election Site`_ for exact deatls.
+Refer to the `Election Site`_ for exact details.

 .. _Election site: https://governance.openstack.org/election/